What are the safest Ways to keep Bitcoin?

 Cold wallets are the most secure way to store your Bitcoin or other cryptocurrencies.
 For the most part, however, they require a bit more knowledge to set up.
 It’s essential for anyone interested in owning cryptocurrency to learn about safe storage and the concepts of both hot and cold wallets.

-Services are cropping up which allow Bitcoin investors to buy physical Bitcoins.
+Services are cropping up which allows Bitcoin investors to buy physical Bitcoins.
 The coin you purchase will have a tamper-proof sticker covering a predetermined amount of Bitcoin.
-In order to purchase the physical coin, you may need to pay a slight premium over the value of the Bitcoin that you’re buying, owing to the cost of the manufacture and shipment of the coin itself.
+To purchase the physical coin, you may need to pay a slight premium over the value of the Bitcoin that you’re buying, owing to the cost of the manufacture and shipment of the coin itself.

 Other Security Precautions